 The MDC owns over 6,000 acres of watershed forest land along the West Branch of the Farmington River surrounding the West Branch Reservoir and the Colebrook River Lake Reservoir.
 Both reservoirs serve as a future water supply for the MDC.

-The West Branch Reservoir (or Hogback) is owned by the MDC and used for river flow augmentation, recreational boating and fishing, hydroelectric power generation and is held in reserve for future drinking water supply.
+The West Branch Reservoir (or Hogback) is owned by the MDC and used for river flow augmentation, recreational boating and fishing, hydroelectric power generation and was originally held in reserve for future drinking water supply.
 Colebrook River Lake is a multipurpose water resource impoundment built for flood control, water supply, low flow augmentation and fishery enhancement.
 MDC operates a hydroelectric power facility at the Colebrook River Dam.

 Releases from the MDC’s West Branch